 The pattern to download and print is here:

 This doorstop makes a great gift.
-Try it in different colors and fabrics.
+Try it in different colours and fabrics.
 For more authentic eco-friendly gifts, fast and inexpensive to make, check out my little collection >>>

 Hope you had fun making this cute owl!
 For more tutorials go here>>>